Otto Wilhelm von Struve

-Otto Wilhelm von Struve (May 7, 1819 (Julian calendar: April 25) – April 14, 1905) was a Russian astronomer of Baltic German origins.
-In Russian, his name is normally given as Otto Vasil'evich Struve (Отто Васильевич Струве).
+Otto Wilhelm von Struve (Отто Васильевич Струве; – April 14, 1905) was a Russian astronomer of Baltic German descent.
 He headed the Pulkovo Observatory between 1862 and 1889 and was a leading member of the Russian Academy of Sciences.

 Early years

-Struve was born in 1819 in Dorpat (Tartu), then Russian Empire, as the third son out of eighteen sons and daughters of Friedrich Georg Wilhelm von Struve and Emilie Wall (1796–1834).
+Struve was born in 1819 in Dorpat (Tartu) in the Russian Empire as the third son out of eighteen sons and daughters of Friedrich Georg Wilhelm von Struve and Emilie Wall (1796–1834).
 He graduated from a Dorpat gymnasium at the age of 15 and was one year too young by the university rules.
 Nevertheless, he was admitted to the Imperial University of Dorpat as a listener and completed the program by the age of 20.
 While studying, he was assisting his father at the Dorpat Observatory.
 In 1839, he graduated from the university and moved to the newly opened Pulkovo Observatory, where he was immediately appointed as assistant of the director (his father).
 For his initial observations, he was given the degree of Master of Astronomy by the University of St. Petersburg in 1841.
 In 1842, he visited Lipetsk for observations of the solar eclipse and in 1843 defended his PhD.
-In 1843 Otto formally became a Russian subject.
+In 1843, Otto formally became a Russian subject.